JrPlayers

 Responsibilities of Parents

-• Pay workshop fees prior to first rehearsal
+• Pay workshop fees by due date

 • Volunteer at least one adult per family to serve on a production committee (set, props, costume, etc)

-• Serve as a rehearsal monitor twice during rehearsal period
+• Serve as a rehearsal monitor twice during rehearsal period (no cell phones)

 • Drop off students prior to start of rehearsal (no more than 15 minutes early)